Michigan Highways: Since 1997.

 In Michigan, the 'new' US-25 routing used many existing roads, including Dixie Hwy in Monroe Co, Telegraph Rd in northern Monroe and southern Wayne Cos, and Gratiot Ave in eastern Wayne, Macomb and St. Clair Cos.
 The segment of US-25 from the intersection of West Rd & Telegraph Rd west of Trenton to the corner of Toledo Ave amp; Oakwood Blvd, however, was not yet complete and US-25 had to be routed concurrently with US-24 via Telegraph Rd northerly to Ecorse Rd, then easterly concurrently with M-17 via Ecorse Rd, Allen Rd and Oakwood Blvd.
 This gap was not completed until Toledo Hwy/Dix Hwy was opened to traffic around 1930.

 After the realignment in 1930 noted earlier, the route of US-25 stayed relatively static for just three years until a major extension not quite doubled the length of the highway.
 In 1933, approval was sought and granted for an additional 85 miles to be added to the northern end of US-25, taking the terminus from Port Huron to Port Austin in Huron Co.
 The Port Huron-Port Austin route had been previously designated as part of M-29.
 As to why the State Highway Department sought to have US-25 extended to the "tip of the Thumb," that is not clear at present.
-Also, it is important to note US-25, from 1933 to 1973, never existed west of Port Austin and never was extended to or planned to be extended to Bay City.
+Also, it is important to note, from 1933 to 1973, US-25 never existed west of Port Austin and never was extended to or planned to be extended to Bay City, however some Thumb-based civic organizations did champion such an extension to state transportation officials, to no avail.

 In the decades between 1926 and the coming of the Interstate highways in the late-1950s, much of the route of US-25 between Toledo and Port Huron was upgraded to four-lane or divided highway status in an attempt to keep up with the growing amount of traffic in the corridor.
 In the early 1950s, the Michigan State Highway Department actually began planning for a freeway to replace both US-25 and nearby US-24 between the Ohio state line and Downriver Detroit.
 Much of the Detroit-Toledo Expressway was being constructed or even opened to traffic (as US-24A) before the Interstate Highway Act was even signed into law in 1956!